Course Catalog

 5 units

-Seminar explores ego, Jungian, and object relations interpretive systems in-depth, applying them to film, music, literature, dreams, art, as well as traditional psychological measures, such as the TAT and interview protocols.
+Seminar explores analytic, Jungian, and object-relations interpretive systems in-depth, using qualitative research methods on film, music, literature, and art, as well as psychological measures such as TAT, dream, and interview protocols.
 Interprets psyche of author, audience, and engendering culture.
-Prerequisite(s): courses 3 or 100, and course 60; satisfaction of the Entry Level Writing and Composition requirements.
-Enrollment restricted to senior psychology majors.
+Satisfies the senior seminar requirement.
+Satisfies the senior comprehensive requirement.
+Prerequisite(s): PSYC 100, and PSYC 60 or PSYC 165; satisfaction of the Entry Level Writing and Composition requirements.
+Enrollment is restricted to senior psychology majors.
 Enrollment limited to 30.

 PSYC 179G